 Appendix 1: Subject Matter and Details of the Data Processing

-Google’s provision of the Services and TSS to Partner.
+Google’s provision of the Services and TSS to Customer.

 Duration of the Processing

-The Term plus the period from the expiry of the Term until deletion of all Partner Data by Google in accordance with the Terms.
+The Term plus the period from the expiry of the Term until deletion of all Customer Data by Google in accordance with the Terms.

 Nature and Purpose of the Processing

-Google will process Partner Personal Data for the purposes of providing the Services and TSS to Partner in accordance with the Terms.
+Google will process Customer Personal Data for the purposes of providing the Services and TSS to Customer in accordance with the Terms.

 Categories of Data

-Data relating to individuals provided to Google via the Services, by (or at the direction of) Partner, Customers or Partner End Users.
+Data relating to individuals provided to Google via the Services, by (or at the direction of) Customer or by Customer End Users.

-Data subjects include the individuals about whom data is provided to Google via the Services by (or at the direction of) Partner, Customers or by Partner End Users.
+Data subjects include the individuals about whom data is provided to Google via the Services by (or at the direction of) Customer or by Customer End Users.